Collaborative Problem Solving in Mixed Reality: A Study on Visual Graph Analysis: Experiment

 \subsection{Experimental procedure}

-~ We ran a pilot study with $8$ participants across two locations.
-Four Meta Quest Pro headsets~(v$62$) were used with video pass-through and inside-out tracking, such that the software prototype was built on each device.
+~ We ran a pilot study with $8$ participants across two locations based on which we could test and reiterate the experimental procedure, the software prototype, and the study documents.
+We built our prototype on four Meta~Quest Pro with video pass-through and inside-out tracking~(v62)---a viable option at the time of the study.
 In both locations, each pair of headsets was connected to a dedicated server in a local area network.

-Participants could determine the language of choice themselves~(Italian, German, or English)\footnote{The interface and/or NASA TLX were still administered in English.}.
-Then, participants were briefed and agreed to participate in the study.
-Several covariates were considered, using a demographics and prior experience questionnaire.
-Participants were introduced to and prepared for each of the three overarching topics.
+Participants could determine the language of choice themselves~(IT, DE, or EN).
+After a short introduction, participants signed an informed consent agreeing to participate in the study.
+Several covariates were considered, using a demographics and prior-experience questionnaire.
+Participants were introduced to each of the three main topics.
 As part of learning about graphs, participants were asked to solve three training tasks on paper and in a casual setting---ad hoc pairs could also talk to each other.
-Before entering MR, participants were instructed how to put on the headset, where to start, what the general format is, and how to adjust eye focus if needed.
-Prior to task solving, participants were walked through an illustrative example involving a book rendering: the goal was to get familiar with viewing, moving, and typing, as well as to ask any questions.
-After completing all task instances, participants were asked to fill out NASA~TLX and participate in a short interview, before final debriefing.
-A procedure lasted between 1 hour and 1.5 hours, with few ad hoc groups around the 2-hour mark.
+Participants were instructed how to put on the headset, where to start, what the general format is, and how to adjust eye focus if needed.
+Participants were then walked through an illustrative example involving a book rendering: the goal was to get familiar with viewing, moving, and typing, as well as to ask any questions.
+After completing all task instances, participants were asked to fill out NASA-TLX and participate in a short interview, before final debriefing.
+A procedure lasted between 1 and 1.5 hours, with few ad hoc pairs around the 2-hour mark.

-After controlled randomization, the correct answers varied from $2$--$11$ for Task~1, and $3$--$16$ for Task~2; distributions were positively skewed and had heavy tail~(see Suppl.
+Following the controlled randomization, the correct answers varied from $2$--$11$ for Task~1, and $3$--$16$ for Task~2; distributions were positively skewed and had heavy tail~(see Suppl.
 Mat.).
-We logged data, such as accuracy and completion time, via the headset.
-Due to high temporal resolution, small time differences appeared in ad hoc pairs, for which the longer of the two completion times was used.
+We logged data, such as accuracy and completion time, using the headset.
+Due to the high temporal resolution, small time differences appeared in the ad hoc pairs for which the longer of the two completion times was used.
 The first instance in each series was discarded, as well as any other instances where interruptions occurred~($4$), plus one faulty instance.